lawliet575/rag-harrypotter/README.md

 ### 💼 *What role does Professor McGonagall play in the story?*
 She’s Head of Gryffindor House and teaches Transfiguration.
 She’s strict but fair and deeply respected by students and staff alike.

----

-This repo includes:
-- Annotated code used in experimentation
-- Evaluation results
-- Charts comparing retrieval techniques and model combinations
-- Certificate of participation and ranking snapshot